 - 1/2 teaspoon cream of tartar

-- In a stand mixer fitted with the whisk attachment, whisk chickpea liquid for two minutes on high speed.
+- In a stand mixer fitted with the whisk attachment, or using an electric hand mixer, whisk chickpea liquid for two minutes on high speed.

 - Mix in powdered sugar a little bit at time.